-Several months back, Lazer debuted its new G1 helmet during the World Championship Road Race in Yorkshire, UK, which could be spotted being worn under the auspices of a number of national team riders, calling it their lightest and most advanced road helmet to date.
+Lazer first debuted its G1 MIPS helmet during the 2021 World Championship Road Race in Yorkshire, UK, which was worn under the auspices of a number of national team riders, calling it their lightest and most advanced road helmet to date,

 “The G1 delivers featherweight and aerodynamic performance for a variety of cycling disciplines including road, mountain, gravel and beyond.
 The G1 features the superlight version of Lazer’s patented Advanced Rollsys System, securing an easy 360° adjustment.
 Together with the Adjustable Head Basket, it secures a perfect and comfortable fit,” says Lazer.

-Additionally, the G1 includes two sets of padding (Race and Comfort) for cyclists who want to either shave grams or increase comfort, while Lazer’s Aeroshell is available as an option to give the helmet a more aerodynamic signature.
+Tipping the scales at a feathery 189 grams, the G1 boasts the Belgian brand’s most advanced ventilation and retention system to date, which includes two sets of padding (Race and Comfort) for cyclists who want to either shave grams or increase comfort, while Lazer’s Aeroshell is available as an option to give the helmet a more aerodynamic signature.
 Moreover, during cold weather riding conditions, the Aeroshell can be used as a cover to protect the cyclist from the elements.

 The easy part about reviewing a helmet, is that it either works or it doesn’t, leaving the rider in a state of discomfort and agitation when it doesn’t.